-In a study detailed in Manual Therapy Journal 2012 Feb 4,they recruited people with persistent neck pain and demonstrated poor performance in a clinical screening of the deep neck flexor muscles
+A 2012 study in Manual Therapy Journal, the authors recruited people with persistent neck pain and demonstrated poor performance in a clinical screening of the deep neck flexor muscles

 The exercise intervention consisted of 2 weeks as a change in muscle behavior can be expected in this period.
 The postural exercise I like to call the Neck Lengthening Exercise was performed in sitting and required the subject to first assume an upright posture in a neutral position for the lower back.
 They were then taught to gently “lift the base of the skull from the top of the neck” as if to lengthen the neck.
 This neck lengthening exercise has been shown to strongly activate the deep neck flexor muscle.